Opentrons/opentrons/discovery-client/README.md

   candidates?: Array<string | Candidate>,

   /**
-   * regexp or string (passed to `new RegExp`) to filter services by name
+   * RegExps or strings to filter services by name
    * default: ''
    */
-  nameFilter?: string | RegExp,
+  nameFilter?: Array<string | RegExp>,

   /**
-   * starting substring to filter services by IP
+   * RegExps or strings to filter services by IP address
    * default: ''
    */
-  ipFilter?: string,
+  ipFilter?: Array<string | RegExp>,

   /**
    * array of numbers to filter services by port
    * the default port of 31950 is always included
    * default: []
    */
-  allowedPorts?: Array<number>,
+  portFilter?: Array<number>,

   /** optional logger */
   logger?: {